JTRcode/boundless-games/phase2/README.txt

 5) Shop

 The shop contains "consumable items" that the user can purchase using in-game points, obtained from playing any of the three games.
-Each item is game specific, and is automatically "consumed" if it exists in the user's inventory the next time the user plays that game.
+Each item is game specific, some are used immediately while others must be used in-game from the bottom of the pause menu.
 Although multiples of the same item can be purchased, only one of them can be used at a time.
 Clicking on either the image or description of any item will automatically add the item to the shop inventory, which can contain a maximum of 20 items at any given time.